Angiosarcoma Workup

 Imaging Studies

-• Chest CT scan: This test is more sensitive, although less specific, than conventional tomography in the detection of lung, pleural, and mediastinal metastasis.
-Searches for bone and brain metastasis rarely are indicated unless symptoms of affectation of these organs are present.
+Chest CT scan is useful in the detection of lung, pleural, and mediastinal metastasis.
+Searches for bone and brain metastasis rarely are indicated unless the patient has clinical manifestations suggesting involvement of these organs.

-• CT scan: This test confirms the permeative, invasive character of the radiographic lesions and their multiplicity.
+CT scan confirms the permeative, invasive character of the radiographic lesions and their multiplicity.

-• Bone scan: Delayed whole-body bone scintigraphy shows marked radioisotope uptake, although findings can be negative in aggressive destructive lesions.
-Radionuclide-tagged RBC scanning is helpful in the differential diagnosis with other multifocal vascular processes of bone and multiple myeloma or Langerhans cell histiocytosis.
+Delayed whole-body bone scintigraphy shows marked radioisotope uptake, although findings can be negative in aggressive destructive lesions.
+Radionuclide-tagged red blood cell scanning is helpful in the differential diagnosis with other multifocal vascular processes of bone and multiple myeloma or Langerhans cell histiocytosis.

-• Cutaneous sarcoma: Both CT scan of the head and neck and MRI help in the preoperative planning to evaluate the extent of bone and soft tissue involvement, respectively.
-These studies help in identifying cervical lymph node affectation.
+Both CT scan of the head and neck and MRI help in the preoperative planning to evaluate the extent of bone and soft tissue involvement, respectively.
+These studies help in identifying cervical lymph node involvement.

 Previous